What is 'NHS in Mind'?

 Circle Of 6

-Circle of 6 is an open group that meets every Tuesday and Thursday evenings.
+Circle of 6 is an open group that meets on a Thursday evening.

 Hosted by therapist Alex James the hour long session is intended to provide a safe space where NHS staff can stop by and seek support amongst a group of their peers in a warm and welcoming environment.